davidcelis/block-kit/README.md

 ## Code of Conduct

-Everyone interacting in the Block::Kit project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/davidcelis/block-kit/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the project's codebase, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/davidcelis/block-kit/blob/main/CODE_OF_CONDUCT.md).

+## Acknowledgements

+Special thanks to [FireHydrant](https://firehydrant.com) for allowing me to build the initial version on the job (and therefore sponsoring the project)!